edgexfoundry/device-onvif-camera/doc/guides/SimpleStartupGuide.md

       ![](../images/auth_mode.png)
    g.
 Assign one or more MAC Addresses to the credential group
       ![](../images/assign_mac.png)

+      >NOTE: The MAC address field can be left blank if the SecretPath from the "Enter Secret Path ..." step above, is set to the DefaultSecretPath (credentials001) from the [cmd/res/configuration.toml](../cmd/res/configuration.toml).

    h.
 Learn more about updating credentials [here](../utility-scripts.md)

    Successful: